 The burning question for every fundraising campaign is, who will donate.
 Large-scale nonprofit fundraising campaigns depend a lot on major donations.

 Who would be able to give you large sums of money?
 What grant could you apply for?

 Your feasibility study will have clear answers to this.

 Consultants usually have a repository of potential major donors and grants.

 Once your requirements are clear to them, they do a wealth screening of all prospects.

-They also research about the available grants (and the process to apply for it) that might most likely be awarded to you.
+They also research the available nonprofit grants (and the process to apply for them) that might most likely be awarded to you.